 Verifying that Confidential GKE Nodes are enabled

-To verify that your cluster is using Confidential GKE Nodes, run the following command
+You can verify that your cluster is using Confidential GKE Nodes with the

 gcloud beta container clusters describe CLUSTER_NAME

-If Confidential GKE Nodes is enabled, the output of the command includes these lines:
+If Confidential GKE Nodes is enabled, the output of the command will include these lines:

 confidentialNodes: enabled: true